garden-io/garden/README.md

 garden deploy --sync
 ```

+## Plugins

-Garden is *pluggable* so how these actions are actually executed depends on the plugins used.
+Garden is *pluggable*: how actions are executed depends on the plugins used.
 Our Kubernetes plugin is currently the most popular, followed by our Terraform and Pulumi plugins.
 For a more thorough introduction to Garden and its plugins, visit our docs:

 - [Kubernetes plugin](https://docs.garden.io/guides/remote-kubernetes).
 - [Terraform plugin](https://docs.garden.io/terraform-plugin/about).